GPUOpen-LibrariesAndSDKs/AMF/amf/doc/README.md

       | \**All supported distros* | 20.40                             |

 * AMF SDK is backward compatible with all previous driver versions.
+* Version 1.4.36: AMD Radeon Software Adrenalin Edition 25.1.1 (24.30.31.03) or newer.
+Added B-frame support and picture management options for AV1 encoder.
+New high quality presets for HEVC and AVC encoders.
+New SimpleFRC sample app.
 * Version 1.4.35: AMD Radeon Software Adrenalin Edition 24.9.1 (24.20.11.01) or newer.
 Added multi-HW instance encoder mode.
 Updated FFmpeg to 7.0.
 Added split frame encoding.
 * Version 1.4.34: AMD Radeon Software Adrenalin Edition 24.6.1 (24.10.21.01) or newer.
 Added Linux support for DVR sample.
 New HEVC header insertion mode.
 Stable support for RADV drivers for AMF on Linux in VideoConverter/HQScaler/VideoEncoder and experimental for decoder.
 Added DX11 support for FRC component.
 * Version 1.4.33: AMD Radeon Software Adrenalin Edition 24.1.1 (23.40.02) or newer.
 Added native DX12 support for encoding and PreAnalysis.
 Switched to public Vulkan Khronos extensions for decoder.
 AMF on Linux can now be used with AMD Pro Vulkan, and experimentally with RADV drivers.